 Here’s where I’m at now—what I’m focused on, and what I’m not.

 As a Human Geographer, I’ve always been fascinated by the relationship between people and place.
 Thus, I believe the best way to find out more about me, is to understand where I’m from.
-I live in Melbourne with my wife Donna, two adult kids and our boxer, Storm.
+I live in Melbourne with my wife Donna and two adult kids.